-Even when we are trying to be as reflexive as possible, we shall never truly be prepared for the numerous ethical and methodological challenges that are part and parcel of doing research, especially in (post-)conflict settings.
-Taking difficult decisions, feeling uncomfortable and disappointed, often being unable to provide a satisfactory answer to participants’ expectations and trying to mitigate power differences are an inherent part of the research process and it is not possible to lift the continuous tensions that we encounter as researchers.
-As England (1994, 81) points out:
+Even when we try to be as reflexive as possible, we shall never truly be prepared for the numerous ethical and methodological challenges that are part and parcel of doing research, especially in (post-)conflict settings.
+Taking difficult decisions, feeling uncomfortable and disappointed, often being unable to provide a satisfactory answer to participants’ expectations and trying to mitigate power differences are an inherent part of the research process and it is not possible to lift the continuous tensions that we encounter, as researchers.
+England (1994, 81) points out:

-“the openness and culturally constructed nature of the social world, peppered with contradictions and complexities, needs to be embraced not dismissed.
+[T]the openness and culturally constructed nature of the social world, peppered with contradictions and complexities, needs to be embraced not dismissed.
 This means that ‘the field’ is constantly changing and that researchers may find that they have to manoeuvre around unexpected circumstances.
-The result is research where the only inevitability seems to be unreliability and unpredictability.”
+The result is research where the only inevitability seems to be unreliability and unpredictability.

-It is important for researchers to be open about the choices, decisions, achievements and failures we encountered in our fieldwork and how they came about, as illustrated in this chapter.
-Not being transparent about these choices and decisions potentially limits the scrutiny and evaluation of our research projects by all parties who are included or engage with our research.
-Although the ultimate obligation for implementing methodologically and ethically sound research lies with the researcher, there is a need for institutions, such as ethical review boards and committees, to stimulate and open up opportunities to safely reflect and discuss upon these issues as to duly prepare researchers to enter the field beyond the considerations of procedural ethics.
-This can be done through an in-depth and interactive reflection with ethical review boards/committees, peer groups or engaging in equitable connections between stakeholders from the Global North and Global South (e.g., involving local partners from the start, implementing participatory research methods, doing practice-oriented research).
+It is important for researchers to be open about the choices, decisions, achievements and failures encountered in fieldwork and how they came about, as illustrated in this chapter.
+Not being transparent about choices and decisions potentially limits the scrutiny and evaluation of research projects by all parties who are included or engaged with the research.
+Although the ultimate obligation for implementing methodologically and ethically sound research lies with the researcher, there is a need for institutions, such as ethical review boards and committees, to stimulate and open up opportunities to safely reflect on and discuss these issues to prepare researchers to enter the field beyond considerations of procedural ethics.
+This can be done through in-depth and interactive reflections with ethical review boards/committees and peer groups, or engaging in equitable connections between stakeholders from the Global North and Global South; in other words involving local partners from the start, implementing participatory research methods, and doing practice-oriented research.

-Bibliography
+This list does not comply with the Chicago Manual of Style guidelines.

+Reference List

 Amanela, S., Ayee, T.F., Buell, S., Escande, A., Quinlan, T., Ringterink, A.S. et al. 2020.
 The mental landscape of post-conflict life in northern Uganda.
 Part 2: Defining the mental landscape.
 Available at: https://securelivelihoods.org/publication/the-mental-landscape-of-post-conflict-life-in-northern-uganda-part-2-defining-the-mental-landscape/ (Accessed November 15, 2021).